tyme-app/plugins/lexoffice_invoicing/README.md

 # Lexoffice Invoicing

-This plugin lets you export your recorded times to [https://www.lexoffice.de](Lexoffice).
+This plugin lets you export your recorded times to [Lexoffice](https://www.lexoffice.de).
 You can view a preview of the invoice before actually sending it to Lexoffice.

-The plugin uses the [https://developers.lexoffice.io/docs/](lexoffice API) to send the data to Lexoffice.
+The plugin uses the [Lexoffice API](https://developers.lexoffice.io/docs/) to send the data to Lexoffice.